 Will you have tons and tons of candles everywhere to make your intimate wedding venue feel like it’s glowing?
 Will you bring in comfy furniture for your handful of guests to relax in?
 Will you serve a multi-course dinner with an interactive element?
 The inspiration is endless.

-Lily is one of our lead wedding planners here at Easy Weddings.
+Darcy is one of our lead wedding planners here at Easy Weddings.
 She’s usually the first person you’ll chat to when you start planning your wedding with one of our wedding packages.
 Here, she talks us through some of her favourite ways to make an intimate wedding look gorgeous and feel a little bit like magic.

 We’d love to know what you’re envisioning for your intimate wedding.
 If you’re not so keen on solo planning, head to our wedding packages section.
 We make wedding planning as easy as possible by educating and enabling you to make swift decisions that align with your wedding vision.